mowestusa/mx-fluxbox/README.md

 DEPENDENCIES: idesk, fluxbox

 INSTALLATION: the mxflux.deb will install the necessary components except for those that go into the user's Home.
-A menu item MX-flux will set up the user's Home after receiving permission to install files.
+A menu item "MX-flux" will set up the user's Home after receiving permission to install files.